swimmingly/yodrew.github.io/index.md

 Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness—and psychology—based on hygiene.
 Not just cleanliness, hygiene remains history’s most influential approach to health.
 For 180 years, it has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

 Hygiene has long excelled in caring for the self-healing body.
-With darkness, hygiene now does the same for the self-healing soul.
+With darkness, hygiene can care equally well for the self-healing soul.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_continue reading online_ &gt;](/dedication)
 {:#continue}